 Why is this relevant?

-It seems to me that identifying this “tipping point” state and, let’s say, ten of its nearest neighbors (based on margin of victory and electoral votes) is a way to identify battleground states for the next election, or as a logical focal point for trying to win the political hearts and minds of the nation.
+It seems to me that identifying this “tipping point” state and, let’s say, ten of its nearest neighbors (based on margin of victory and electoral votes) is a way to identify battleground states for the next election.

 This attempt at playing political moneyball, of course, carries with it all sorts of assumptions.
 One of the biggest is using the past to predict the future.
 Another is looking at a single presidential election and making broad generalizations.
 We are assuming stable demographics.
-We are assuming more of the same, politically speaking, by disregarding the possibility of an inspiring candidate who can transcend partisan divisions.
+We are assuming more of the same, politically speaking, by disregarding the possibility of an inspiring candidate who can transcend partisan divisions or one who can grow the electorate.